bugaga6enika/CarAdverts/readme.md

 ## Usage

 Restore nuget packages and run CarAdverts project.
-With usage of swagger you can try it in action.
+With usage of swagger you can try it in action, just go to /swagger.

 ## Known issues